Fred Whitfield (rodeo cowboy): Rodeo career

 Whitfield joined the Professional Rodeo Cowboys Association (PRCA) in 1990.
 This allowed him to compete in PRCA-sanctioned rodeos.
 His early years were difficult.
 The PRCA membership was overwhelmingly white; fewer than 5% of competitors were black.
 Cowboys were expected to provide their own equipment and have access to livestock.
 Few black men had those resources, limiting their ability to break into the sport.
 His peers - and the crowds - were not always receptive to the idea of a black cowboy.
 Others were disgusted that Whitfield often dated white women.
 Crowds sometimes yelled racist remarks when he competed.
 Some white cowboys tried to incite him to fight.
 He said that the disapproval "just fuels me.
-Any chance I get to kick their a– in competition, I’m going to do it."
+Any chance I get to kick their a– in competition, I'm going to do it."

 Professional cowboys earn money when they are among the top finishers at a rodeo event.
 In many cases, a win will earn them no more than $1,000.
 Each dollar of prize money earned at PRCA-sanctioned events is counted towards qualification in the annual National Finals Rodeo (NFR).

 In his rookie year, Whitfield was one of the top-15 highest earners in calf roping, making him the second first-year competitor to ever qualify for the NFR.
 Whitfield won the NFR in 1991 in tie-down roping.
 He was the second black man to win an NFR title, and first to win a timed event title.

 In 1989, Whitfield was jailed overnight for brawling with a black man at a bar near a Bill Pickett rodeo in California.
 His opponent sliced him across the left cheek; the cut required over 30 stitches to close.
 Whitfield responded by beating the man with a tire iron.

 In 1996, Whitfield brawled with three white bull riders.
 When they taunted him with their supposed connections to organized crime, Whitfield hired bodyguards.
 They accompanied him to the NFR, where he again won the world championship.

 The following year, Whitfield set an aggregate record in the NFR.
 He scored a combined 84 points in the ten rounds.
 In the ninth round, Whitfield became the second of three men to break the single-run world record.
 Blair Burk's run lasted only 7 seconds, beating the previous 7.1 second record.
 Whitfield competed minutes later and finished in 6.9 seconds.
 His record lasted only another few minutes, before Jeff Chapman finished a tenth of a second faster.

-Whitfield won the World All-Around Cowboy Championship in 1999.
+Whitfield won the all-around world championship in 1999.

 He won the Houston Livestock Show and Rodeo for the first time in 2000.